mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

   <strong>Note</strong><br/>You can also SSH into the running Minikube container via <code>minikube ssh</code> and run <code>ls /etc/cas</code> to verify the status and correctness of the mount.
 </div>

-Finally, the deployment descriptor file `deployment.yml` should be modified to allow for a mapping between Minikube's volume and that of the CAS container.
+Finally, the deployment descriptor file `deployment.yml` should be modified to allow for mapping between Minikube's volume and that of the CAS container.
 Here is a brief snippet of how that change might be applied:

 ```yaml
 apiVersion: apps/v1